-Rio Hondo College has vital participatory governance processes, which are detailed in our Governance Manual.
-The purpose of the Governance Manual is to document the College's governance processes, and to ensure there is awareness by the campus community of the structure and purpose of our various committees, which informs the decision-making at the College. (ref. governance manual).
+Rio Hondo College has vital participatory/shared governance processes, which are detailed in our Governance and Organizational Structure Manual.
+The purpose of the Governance Manual is to document the College's governance processes, and to ensure there is awareness by the campus community of the structure and purpose of our various committees, which informs decision-making at the College (Ref.
+5.1 - 2017 Governance Manual).
 This manual is updated annually, and widely shared across the campus for input, and to provide a clear record of the governance processes at Rio Hondo College.

-The college governance processes are clearly articulated in the Governance Manual.
+The college governance processes for communications are clearly articulated in the Governance Manual.
 In addition, the shared governance committees are detailed in the manual including the committee by-laws, membership roster, and process for communicating the decisions made by each committee.